Electric car buying guide

 There are three key issues that determine whether a battery electric car is right for you: Do you have access to off-street parking?
 Is your daily mileage under 100 miles?
 And are you looking to buy a new or nearly-new car?

 First, you need to have access to a garage, drive or other off-street parking area to be able to recharge an electric car overnight, the most common form of recharging method.
 Recent research suggests that around 80% of UK car-owning households already have access to a garage or other off-street parking facility (<50% urban, 70% sub-urban, and >95% rural).
+It is worth remembering that there is help available for those who would like to install an EV charging point in their home.

 While it is never advisable to trail an electric cable across pavements or other public areas to connect a car parked on-street with your household electricity supply, if on-street parking is the only possibility, all is not lost.
 The latest Government funding allows householders to apply for a public on-street charge point close to where they live.
 Interested homeowners should contact their local authority who can apply for funding on their behalf and manage the installation.